-In March 2018, the Food and Drug Administration (FDA) approved the first direct-to-consumer genetic test that could identify an increased breast cancer risk.
-This kit, offered by 23andMe, is administered without a physician’s prescription.
+In March 2018, the Food and Drug Administration (FDA) approved the first direct-to-consumer Inherited characteristics. test that could identify an increased breast cancer risk.

 How Does 23andMe Test For The BRCA Gene?

-BRCA1 and BRCA2 are tumor suppressor genes that everyone has, but some people have mutations on these genes that can greatly increase their risk of breast and ovarian cancer.
+BRCA1 and BRCA2 are A mass of cells that can be benign or malignant. suppressor A sequence in the DNA which can be passed down from parent to child.
+Genes helps determine physical and functional traits for the body. that everyone has, but some people have mutations on these genes that can greatly increase their risk of breast and ovarian cancer.

 The current test kit offered by 23andMe will test for three mutations on the BRCA1 and BRCA2 genes, commonly found in people of Ashkenazi Jewish heritage.
 These select mutations, however, are not the most commonly found gene mutations in the general population.
 There are more than 1,000 mutations on the BRCA genes that could increase breast cancer risk.
 Some medical laboratories analyze up to 15 additional genes for harmful mutations relating to breast cancer risk.

 The low cost and convenience of this testing may seem appealing to those individuals concerned about their breast cancer risk.
 Unfortunately, with such a limited scope in the testing provided by 23andMe, a person receiving a negative result may feel a false sense of security, as they still may carry an untested BRCA mutation that elevates their breast cancer risk.

 Those with a positive BRCA1 or BRCA2 result who are not educated on the full clinical implications may face overwhelming anxiety about an imminent diagnosis of cancer, which actually may never come.